slugbyte/www.slugbyte.com/src/components/blog/day-6-with-the-space-heater/index.md

 OOP should be pronounced OOP

 ###  CLASSIC CONSTRUCTOR
 SO, this is the classic constructor, Nothing to fancy.
 No deviation from the mocked up model above.
 But, Below you will find the `testNoteConstructor` function.
-Notice this function is not really a test, because its not asserting anything about the Note.
-Its just a function that uses every feature of the note.
+Notice this function is not really a test, because it's not asserting anything about the Note.
+It's just a function that uses every feature of the note.
 This function will be used by `timeTest` as the `cb` arg, so that we can time how long it takes to instantiate 1048576 `NoteConstructor` notes and execute their methods.
 ```   js
 function NoteConstructor(type, value){
     this.type = type